 The G650X STD battery is a Z10S which is 150mm L x 87 W x 93 H and a fairly tight fit in the battery holder.

 A Voltage Regulator output of 14.4v is required.
 See the Voltage Regulator page.

 Batteries with dual + and - terminals ease accessory connection but the additional exposed terminals can be a safety problem especially when working on the machine.
 It is best to ensure the terminals are covered

-The smaller size of the batteries gives new choices of battery capacity and manufacturers are packaging the batteries in either OEM case sizes or minimum size allowing more flexibility in battery location.
+The smaller size of the batteries gives new choices of battery capacity & manufacturers are packaging the batteries in either OEM case sizes or minimum size allowing more flexibility in battery location.

-There are many Mfrs offering Lithium batteries, many are manufactured in China and rebadged for western markets.
+Many Mfrs offer Lithium batteries, most manufactured in China and rebadged for western markets.
 The traditional brands have been slow to move to the new technology.
 When selecting a lithium battery it can be better to select the largest capacity which physically fits in the battery holder rather than the battery recommended in supplier listings.
 Some of the better lithium batteries available are below.

 Lower cost general purpose lithium suitable for the GS, IP 66 sealing